Introduction: Why Planning Is Being Re-Defined

 From Plan Outputs to Decision‑Centric Supply Chain Planning

 Traditional planning systems were designed to answer a narrow question: What should the plan be?
 But modern supply chains present a far more complex exam.
-Planners must ask themselves:
+Planners must ask themselves:- What do we do when reality deviates from the plan?

 - Which tradeoffs are acceptable given out current constraints?